Al Hakam (newspaper): History

 Al Hakam was the first newspaper and organ of the Ahmadiyya Muslim Jama'at.
-It was originally launched in 1897 by a companion of Hazrat Mirza Ghulam Ahmad of Qadian.
-The companion, Hazrat Sheikh Yaqub Ali Irfani, who lived in Amritsar, worked as a qualified and practising journalist.
+It was originally launched in 1897 by a companion of Mirza Ghulam Ahmad of Qadian.
+The companion, Sheikh Yaqub Ali Irfani, who lived in Amritsar, worked as a qualified and practising journalist.
 Talking about how Al Hakam began, he states:In August 1897, Henry Martyn Clark filed a lawsuit against the Promised Messiah.
 I noted down the happenings of that court case with the title Doosra Jang-e-Muqaddas [the second holy war].
 It was then that I felt the need for a newspaper of the Community to make necessary announcements and answer political and theological allegations.

-Hence, he wrote a letter to Hazrat Mirza Ghulam Ahmad seeking permission to start a newspaper in Urdu.
-Hazrat Mirza Ghulam Ahmad wrote back:I do not have any experience in this field.
+Hence, he wrote a letter to Mirza Ghulam Ahmad seeking permission to start a newspaper in Urdu.
+Mirza Ghulam Ahmad wrote back:I do not have any experience in this field.
 Our Community is in need of a newspaper but it consists of poor people and cannot bear the financial burden.
 If you can start it with your own expertise, then go ahead.
-May Allah bless it.Hazrat Sheikh Yaqub Ali Irfani thus began the weekly Urdu Al Hakam newspaper, with the first issue being published on 8 October 1897.
+May Allah bless it.Sheikh Yaqub Ali Irfani thus began the weekly Urdu Al Hakam newspaper, with the first issue being published on 8 October 1897.
 Until the end of 1897, it was printed by Riyaz-e-Hind Press in Amritsar.
 Thereafter, it moved to the headquarters of the Ahmadiyya Jamaat in Qadian and, with brief intervals, continued publication until July 1943.